 7. Shop climbing gears online

-This should easily be the favourite thing to do by anyone.
+This should easily be the favorite thing to do by anyone.
 Online shopping.
 Look at your gears and see if it is time to replace any of them or maybe upgrade and get some newer and fancier gears.
 Do some online research and find yourself a good bargain.
 Make sure the items are delivered to your home if you are serving your home quarantine orders.
 Here are some of the recommended sites for buying climbing gears at bargain prices.

 Meditation is highly recommended by elite climbers.
 It helps with mindfulness which enables you to focus.
 Don’t take it from me cause I’ve tried, it is hard and it hadn’t worked for me yet.
 But then again I had never been quarantine.
 So with 14 days by yourself at home maybe you can give it a solid effort and see if it works for you.